andrewliang25/andrewliang25.github.io/source/_posts/Comparison-of-Asynchronous-Messaging-JMS-AMQP-and-MQTT.md

 + A stream-oriented, low memory consumption messaging protocol.
 + Supports publish-subscribe for topics, ephemeral messaging, and last value queue.
 + Simple security and global namespace.
-+ Not support transactions, long-lived store, fragmented messages, or connection security.
++ Not support transactions, long-lived store and forward, fragmented messages, or connection security.

 # Reference